One Pan Mediterranean Chicken and Israeli Couscous

 - In a large, deep skillet (with a cover available for later), heat olive oil over medium-high heat.

-- When oil is hot, add chicken, and sprinkle with pepper and 1/2 teaspoon of salt, and cook and brown for 4 minutes on each side.
+- When oil is hot, add chicken, sprinkle with pepper and ½ teaspoon salt; brown for 4 minutes on each side.

 - Add garlic and cook until fragrant, stirring, about 1 minute.